Dannymo11/ParallelTopo/README.md

 | **Figure 4**: variable-topology overhead vs. frozen-mask baseline | M3 + ablation run | M5 |
 | **M4** — end-to-end RL training throughput | wire batched simulator into SB3 / PureJaxRL | most likely scope cut if M3 slips; see below |

-### Plan and revised schedule
+### Plan to the presentation

-The original schedule had M2 closing 2026-05-10 and M4 closing today (2026-05-22).
-The schedule slipped by ~11 days.
-The honest revised plan to the 2026-06-02 presentation:
+The plan from here to the 2026-06-02 presentation:

 | Date | Work | Why this date |
 |---|---|---|